goFrendiAsgard/kokoropy/README.md

     %rebase example/base title='Pokemon'
 ````

-pokemon.tpl will include base.tpl and override %include.
+pokemon.tpl will be included in base.tpl and override %include.

-As you see, you can also put some (limitted) python script in the template
+As you see, you can also put some (limitted) python script in the template.
+To know more about template, please visit http://bottlepy.org/docs/dev/stpl.html